 If you are a parent who is searching for support for a child with autism spectrum disorder, then you should opt for applied behaviour analysis or ABA therapy.
 ABA can be a powerful tool for providing your child with much-needed support.
+In this article, we are going to explain what ABA therapy is, how it can help children on the spectrum, and why it is a gold-standard intervention technique for autism.

 Understanding Applied Behaviour Analysis